British Values...Gospel Values

 The Department for Education outlines the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of: democracy, the rule of law, individual liberty, mutual respect, and tolerance of those with different faiths and beliefs."

-The Government set out its definition of British values in the 2011 Prevent Strategy and these values have been reiterated in 2014.
+The Government set out its definition of British values in the 2011 Prevent Strategy.
 At St Dominic Savio, as a Catholic School, we actively promote values, virtues and ethics that shape our pupils' character and moral perspective, through the teachings of the Church.

 We are confident that our continued focus on our Faith, the Gospel Values and placing God at the centre of everything that we do will give our pupils the necessary awareness and understanding of what it means to be a good citizen in Britain today.
 This embeds in them the building blocks of a future successful and productive life.